CartoDB/airship/docs/guides/08-Styling.md

 }
 ```

-**Warning**: Assigning SASS variables to CSS variables won't work as you would expect.
+**Warning**: Assigning SASS variables to CSS variables will not work as you would expect.
 If you want to set CSS variable's value to a SASS variable, you will have to interpolate its value into the variable itself: `--css-variable: #{$sass-variable}`.

 **Customizing CSS variables in JavaScript**